Your Artist Account Name is Part of Your Brand

 - Artist’s nickname or pseudonym

 - Art related brand name (doesn’t include artist’s name)

 - General creative brand name (doesn’t have to be art related)

-When I first started my online presence in 2014, I choose the last option because it was the right fit for my creative identity.
-Now, let’s see what works for you:
+When I first started my online presence in 2014, I choose the last option for my artist account name because it was the right fit for my creative identity, and @messyeverafter was born.
+But let’s think about you here:

 1. Consider your personality.

 You are unique.
 Even if you don’t believe it, you have to start telling yourself that you have something different to offer your audience.
 And you can include a little hint of this uniqueness in your name.
 Your name can set you apart from others by capturing your personality.